xenobrian/bash-scripts/README.md

 > Some distributions don't include git automatically.
 Make sure to check the availability of git first.<br>

 Go to your Linux terminal, and put this command : `git clone https://github.com/Envrmore/bash-scripts`.
 This will clone (download) the entire content of this repository.
-To target specific file from this repository you can use `wget` or `curl`.<br>
+To target specific file from this repository you can use `wget` or `curl`.
+But it is not possible to use the path of this your target script, as if you were to do that you would get the HTML source file when you see the code from your browser client.
+We need to specify the URL of the raw file instead.<br>
 <br>
 - Using wget : `wget https://raw.githubusercontent.com/Envrmore/bash-scripts/main/something.sh`
-- Using curl : `curl -o something.sh https://github.com/Envrmore/bash-scripts`
+- Using curl : `curl https://raw.githubusercontent.com/Envrmore/bash-scripts/main/something.sh > /path/to/output/file.sh`
 <br>

 #### 2. Using FTP or SFTP ####
 This method is potentially better when there is limited-to-no internet connectivity.<br>
--On Debian-based distributions, install a FTP server (ProFTPD) : `sudo apt update` then `sudo apt install proftpd -y`.
+-On Debian-based distributions, install a FTP server (e.g. ProFTPD) : `sudo apt update` then `sudo apt install proftpd -y`.
 Then, just connect to your Linux from other devices that have the scripts to transfer the file using FTP client (on Windows : WinSCP, FileZilla).
 <br>
 <br>